danse-inelastic/pyre/README.md

 # pyre
 pyre by Michael Aivazis used in DANSE

-This "core" branch is intended to be a minimal one with only the core functionalities.
+This "core" repo is intended to be a minimal one with only the core pyre pkg.